NYS Safe Sharps Collection Program

 These facilities and alternative sites, along with the location and hours of operation of their sharps collection sites, are listed in the directories below:

-- the Directory of Hospital Sharps Collection Sites (PDF, 31 KB, 13pg.); and
+- the Hospital Sharps Directory (PDF); and

-- the Directory of Nursing Home Sharps Collection Sites (currently under development);
+- the Nursing Home Sharps Directory (PDF);

 Service providers may share the above directories to educate clients and to refer them to convenient places in the community where they can safely dispose of their household sharps.